lesliecodes1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 20 - Removes all letters c and C from input
 Script 21 - Reverse input
 Script 22 - Display all users and their home directories, sorted by users
+Script 100 - Finding skeletons in the closet